osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 3. Save the file.
 For example,  *UpdateComponents.json*

-4. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a `PUT` command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/system/components`
+4. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run a `PUT` command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/system/components`

     **Note:** `5590` is the default port number.
 If you selected a different port number, replace it with that value.

     Example using `curl`:

     **Note:** Run this command from the same directory where the file is located.

     ```bash
     curl -d "@UpdateComponents.json" -H "Content-Type: application/json" -X PUT "http://localhost:5590/api/v1/configuration/system/components"
     ```